jjovelc/JovelJ_JovelJ_workshops/Illustrator_March2025/gettingReady.md

 “Do you require an alternate version of the software” enter “No”

-“Please describe the type of computer this software is for” enter “Single computer (personally owned or university owned)” [note: enter this even if it’s a shared/lab computer, or the license won’t get provisioned correctly]
+“Please describe the type of computer this software will be used in” enter “Single computer (personally owned or university owned)” [note: enter this even if it’s a shared/lab computer, or the license won’t get provisioned correctly]

 7. Click “add to cart” at the bottom of the page